 Understanding performance for mixed reality

 This article is an introduction to understanding the significance of performance for your Mixed Reality app.
-User experience can be greatly degraded if your application does not run at optimal frame rate.
+User experience can be greatly degraded if your application doesn't run at optimal frame rate.
 Holograms will appear unstable and head tracking of the environment will be inaccurate, leading to a poor experience for the user.
 Performance must be considered a first class feature for mixed reality development and not a polish task.

 The performant framerate values for each target platform are listed below.